Pineapple detox smoothie – a creamy delicious drink full of good for you ingredients.

 It just depends on the strength of your blender.

-How to make your pineapple detox smoothie
+How to make a pineapple detox smoothie

 First, peel your cucumber, lemon, and ginger.